krenalis/krenalis/doc/src/developers/app.md

 ```

 This function accepts an app configuration and yields a value representing your custom type.
 A connector can be instantiated either as a source or a destination, but not both simultaneously.
 Consequently, an instance of a connector will be responsible for either receiving or sending to a app, depending on its role.

-The documentation is mostly correct but can be improved for clarity and consistency.
-Here's a revised version:

 ### App Configuration